Warrior (Kesha album): Commercial performance

-Warrior debuted at number six on the Billboard 200, selling 85,000 copies in its first week.
-The album underwhelmed compared to her debut LP, Animal, which charted at number one on the Billboard 200 and sold 152,000 copies in its first week of release.
-In December 2018, the album received a gold certification in the United States by the Recording Industry Association of America (RIAA) for selling 500,000 copies in the country alone.
-The album debuted at number 66 on the UK Albums Chart with 2,101 copies sold.
-It went on to peak at number 60 in that chart, selling just 37,000 copies to date in the country.
+In the United States, Warrior debuted at number six on the Billboard 200, selling 86,000 copies in its first week.
+The album underperformed compared to her debut LP, Animal, which debuted at number one and sold 152,000 copies in its first week.
+In 2024, the album received a Platinum certification in the United States by the Recording Industry Association of America (RIAA) for sales in excess of 1 million album-equivalent units.
+The album debuted at number 66 on the UK Albums Chart and peaked at number 60.

-"Die Young," the album's lead single, was an international hit, peaking at number two on the Hot 100.
-The single dropped down to number four, suffering massive airplay and sales cuts after the Sandy Hook Elementary School shooting caused the lyrics to be negatively interpreted by critics.
+"Die Young," the album's lead single, was an international hit, peaking at number 2 on the Hot 100.
+The single dropped down to number 4, suffering massive airplay and sales cuts after the Sandy Hook Elementary School shooting caused the lyrics to be negatively interpreted by critics.
 Second single "C'Mon" debuted at number 99 on the Hot 100, peaking at 27 ending Kesha's string of top-ten hits that had accumulated since her debut single "Tik Tok".
 "Crazy Kids" was released as the third single off Warrior and it charted in a number of countries including the United States, Australia, United Kingdom, South Korea, and others.
-Other charted songs include "Thinking of You" and the album's title track, "Warrior," which peaked at 14 and 25 respectively on the Bubbling Under Hot 100 Singles chart.
+"Thinking of You" and "Warrior" sold less well, rising only to the Bubbling Under Hot 100 Singles chart.